Write data to file

 The To File block icon shows the name of the output file.

 The block writes to the output file incrementally, with minimal memory overhead during simulation.
 If the output file exists when the simulation starts, the block overwrites the file.
-The file automatically closes when simulation is complete.
+The file automatically closes when simulation is complete or paused.
 If simulation terminates abnormally, the To File block saves the data it has logged up until the point of the abnormal termination.

 Use the Save format parameter to specify the format for writing data:

-Use the Array format only for vector, double, noncomplex inputs.
+Use the Array format only for vector, double, noncomplex signals.
 To save bus data, use the Timeseries format.

 For the Timeseries format, the To File block:

 Writes data in a MATLAB® timeseries object